wyattscarpenter/carpogram/README.md

 I have also joked about adding the chess characters, possibly with a black square and then using the combining combinizer on that to color them. and maybe the integral symbol.

 I would add the android blob emojis if I could, but that seems out-of-scope.

+space, nonbreaking space, breaking nonspace, and nonbreaking nonspace.
+(These are all already unicode concepts, but this is what I will call them.)

+particular picture of a dog (cartoon) (question dog)

+0xFF is formfeed?

+one type of new line, possibly called LF, possibly NL.